Politics of Cyprus: Notable Former Party Members

-Yiannakis Matsis, former President of DISY (1993–1997) founder of For Europe alliance (2004) and former MEP for the splinter party EvroDi (2004–2009).

 Eleni Theocharous, former DISY MP and MEP, founder of the DISY splinter party Solidarity Movement.

 Demetris Syllouris, expelled DISY MP (2001–2004), president of the DISY splinter party EVROKO (2005–2016) and former President of the House of Representatives (2016–2020).

 Progressive Party of Working People (AKEL)

 The left-wing Progressive Party of Working People (AKEL) is the second largest political party in Cyprus, currently holding 15 of the 56 seats in the House of Representatives.
 It was founded in 1926 with the name "Communist Party of Cyprus" fighting against fascism, imperialism and chauvinism, but also aiming at the independence of Cyprus from British rule.

 AKEL is a Marxist–Leninist, eurosceptic and communist party, classified as left-wing to far-left.
 It is currently led by MP Stefanos Stefanou and it is a member of The Left in the European Parliament.
 One party leader, Demetris Christofias, served as the President of Cyprus (2008–2013) for one term, without seeking re-election.
 Other presidents that were supported by AKEL were Archbishop Makarios III, Spyros Kyprianou, George Vassiliou and Tassos Papadopoulos.